 Many Millennials are influenced by common experiences, such as the aftermath of 9/11 and coming of age during the Great Recession, yet—unlike the Greatest Generation’s experience with the Depression and then World War II—these society-wide experiences have not had the same impact on the degree of activism and attitudes of everyone in this age group.

 In the last year, we dug deeper into the impact that this demographic diversity had on the way Millennials responded to key issues the nation is facing.
 Once again, we partnered with Achieve to conduct the research, including a nationwide survey of 3,000 Millennials in the summer of 2017.
-Seeking to gauge how Millennials’ perception and actions were changing in light of the new political landscape in the United States, and how demographic diversity impacted their responses to issues that are now in the forefront of national dialogue.
+We sought to gauge how Millennials’ perception and actions were changing in light of the new political landscape in the United States, and how demographic diversity impacted their responses to issues that are now in the forefront of national dialogue.
 Achieve found that demographics matter and influence priorities and engagement, for example:

 Race and ethnicity influence Millennials’ top social issues of concern.
 In aggregate, civil rights, employment and healthcare reform were priorities, ranked in that order.
 However when you look at the responses broken out by race, priorities vary according to the survey: